auth0/auth0-deploy-cli/examples/yaml/README.md

 This README will document how to use the YAML Option of the Auth0-deploy-cli tool.
 Please refer to the [README.md](README.md) for more information on the Auth0 Deploy CLI.

 # Overview
-The YAML option supports configuring Auth0 tenant's via a YAML file.
+The YAML option supports exporting and importing the Auth0 tenant configuration via a YAML file.

 For more information on YAML please refer to [http://yaml.org/](http://yaml.org/)

+## Example Export
+You can export your current tenant configuration.
+For example the following command will export your tenant configuration.

+NOTE: The option --strip is used to remove the identifier fields from the Auth0 objects.
+This means when importing into another Auth0 Tenant new id's are generated otherwise the import will fail as the tool cannot find the existing objects by their id.

+`a0deploy -c config.json --strip -f yaml -o path/to/export`

-## Example
+## Example Import
 Please refer to [tenant.yml](tenant.yml) for an example configuration.

 ###Instructions